How to Generate Good Business Ideas for Your Startup

 3. Be Simple and Focused.
 The innovation should be focused on one specific thing; it must be “breathtakingly simple” to be effective and avoid confusion.

 4. Start Small.
-Effective innovations start with a small, limited market, requiring few resources.
+Effective innovations start with a small, limited market, requiring fewer resources.
 This allows for refinement and adjustment as the market grows.

-• 5.
-Aim at Market Leadership.
+5. Aim for Market Leadership.
 To be successful, the innovation should aim for leadership in a specific niche or market from the start; otherwise, it is unlikely to succeed.

 Drucker’s “Do’s” for Innovation